Artur Axmann

-Artur Axmann (18 February 1913 – 24 October 1996) was the German Nazi national leader (Reichsjugendführer) of the Hitler Youth (Hitlerjugend) from 1940 to 1945, when the war ended.
+Artur Axmann (18 February 1913 – 24 October 1996) was the German national leader (Reichsjugendführer) of the Hitler Youth (Hitlerjugend) from 1940 to 1945, when the war ended.
 He was the last living Nazi with a rank equivalent to Reichsleiter.

 Early life and career

 Axmann was born in Hagen, Westphalia, the son of an insurance clerk.
 In 1916, his family moved to Berlin-Wedding, where his father died two years later.
 The young Axmann was a good student and received a scholarship to attend secondary school.
 He joined the Hitler Youth in November 1928 after he had heard Nazi Gauleiter Joseph Goebbels speak.

 Axmann became leader of the local cell in the Wedding district.